-Have you ever wondered what’s the role of your audience in research? can you identify when an audience choice has been a mistake?
+Have you ever wondered what’s the role of your audience in research?
+Can you identify when an audience choice has been a mistake?
 QuestionPro is here to help you understand the role of audience research in your data collection process.

-Audience research seeks to answer a variety of business questions such as how customers feel about existing products, what interests them, who influences them, what problems they have, and their opinions about branding and service.
+Audience research seeks to answer a variety of business questions, such as how customers feel about existing products, what interests them, who influences them, what problems they have, and their opinions about branding and service.

-Companies can better communicate with their audience and incorporate their views and opinions into their products and services by conducting audience understanding research.
+Companies can better communicate with their audience and incorporate their views and opinions into their products and services by conducting audience-understanding research.

 What is audience research?

 Audience research is the study of the people you’re trying to reach with your content.
 Without knowing who they are and what they want, it’s impossible to create content that will be effective.
-That’s why audience research is essential and should be part of every marketing plan.
+That’s why audience research is essential and should be part of every marketing strategy.

 Companies have different audiences—for example, customers (both existing and potential), employees, shareholders, suppliers, and partners.
 They also have different types of relationships with these audiences.
 For example, customers can be considered both customers (if they are buying your product) or stakeholders (if they provide feedback on your product).

 It’s also really helpful when making decisions.
-Audience research can help you prioritise how best to meet their needs or decide who to focus on, how to reach them, or what to offer them.
+Audience research can help you prioritize how best to meet their needs or decide who to focus on, how to reach them, or what to offer them.

-Audience research Benefits
+Audience Research Benefits

 The range of audience research techniques is an advantage as it allows you to completely tailor the research to your need.
 Detailed information can be obtained by going for qualitative research methods, whereas if you want statistics, then you can go for quantitative research.

+Finally, audience research can be very time-efficient, depending on your chosen method.
 This can also be a weakness of audience research, as sometimes an audience may not be receptive to some products or services despite being in their demographics.

 Audience Research Methods

-The most common type of audience research is focus groups, where a group of people meet in one room and discuss their thoughts on an issue.
+The most common type of audience research method is focus groups, where a group of people meet in one room and discuss their thoughts on an issue.
 The moderator leads the conversation and records it.
 This type of research can be conducted face-to-face or over the phone.
 Focus groups are often used to help create advertising campaigns.